 “Zumba offers its Zumba® Gold program to provide a workout perfect for the active older adult, as well as those just starting their journey to a fit and healthy lifestyle.
-The dance-fitness brand is committed to serving the "active aging" population of more than 40 million people in order to promote health and wellness and increase overall quality of life.
+The dance-fitness brand is committed to serving the "active ageing" population of more than 40 million people in order to promote health and wellness and increase overall quality of life.

 “The Zumba Gold program incorporates the contagious world rhythms already popular with the 15 million people taking Zumba classes each week, but is performed at a lower intensity that is safe and effective for all ages.
-The program takes into account specific elements of aging such as arthritis, blood pressure, heart disease and bone density, and its dance moves are adjusted to fit these needs.
+The program takes into account specific elements of ageing such as arthritis, blood pressure, heart disease and bone density, and its dance moves are adjusted to fit these needs.
 Some licensed Zumba Gold instructors even adapt their workout by incorporating a chair for those who are sedentary or wheelchair bound.
 The program’s design includes special attention to depth perception, potential hearing and vision impairments, and protection of knees, ankles, hips and other joints.”

 The supportiveness of water and buoyancy that is felt when swimming puts little pressure on joints, making it a great elderly exercise option.
 The swimmer can get some great exercise that works most muscles of the body whilst feeling completely supported.
-One of the great benefits of swimming is that swimmers can exercise at their own pace – whether vigorous or gentle – and most swimming pools have big and spacious walk in shower facilities that are easy to use.
+One of the great benefits of swimming is that swimmers can exercise at their own pace – whether vigorous or gentle – and most swimming pools have big and spacious walk in shower and bath facilities that are easy to use.
 Aqua aerobics classes are also a great form of exercise as the water can make movement effortless when otherwise it would be strenuous.